Rescue Blurry Photos with Live Photos in iOS 11

 I love the idea behind the Live Photos feature baked into new iOS devices because it lets me capture short videos of my son doing something cute.
 But when it comes to snapping a photo of an expense receipt or a particularly attractive pot of butter chicken I’ve cooked, it’s hard to justify the extra storage space a Live Photo consumes for the few seconds of extra video.
 Thankfully, iOS 11 introduced new features to help make it worthwhile to leave Live Photos on.

 Apple advertised one such feature heavily in the WWDC keynote.
 Swipe up on a Live Photo and you see different effects you can apply to it: Live (the default), Loop, Bounce, and Long Exposure.
 Jeff Carlson wrote about the last one in “Using Long Exposure in iOS 11’s Photos App” (12 October 2017).
-Long Exposure and the others are neat, but Apple didn’t do much to tell people about what may be the most useful Live Photo feature of iOS 11: choosing a new key photo.
+Long Exposure and the others are neat, but Apple didn’t do much to tell people about what may be the most useful Live Photo feature of iOS 11: choosing a new key photo, which is the still image you see of a Live Photo in the Photos app.

-The key photo is the still image you see of a Live Photo in the Photos app.
-If you tend to take pictures of fast-moving subjects, you have undoubtedly run into this problem: you line up a perfect shot but before you can press the shutter button, your subject moves.
-That may result in a blurry photo, or just one that misses the moment you wanted.
+If you tend to take pictures of fast-moving subjects, you have undoubtedly run into this problem: you line up a perfect shot, but before you can press the shutter button, your subject moves.
+That may result in a blurry photo or one that misses the moment you wanted.

 But here’s the thing!
 In iOS 11, with Live Photos enabled, the Camera app actually captures 1.5 seconds of video before you press the shutter button.
 So when you choose a new key photo, it’s like editing your photo with a highly precise time machine that can show you every moment of the second and a half before the photo was taken.
 Here’s how you do it in Photos for iOS, but it works exactly the same in Photos for Mac: